jgonfsbl/aws-ip/README.md

 ## Environment variables
 This microservice uses environment variables in order to configure database access.
 This is a security measure to avoid leaving credentials hardcoded in software.

-In order to make this piece of software to work you need to either define environment variables yourself in your shell or create a file named `.env`.
+In order to make this piece of software to work you need to either define environment variables yourself in your shell or create a file named `.env` beside the file [app.py](app.py).
 In both cases, the contents needed are this:

 ```
 export DB_HOST="put_your_host_or_ip_here"